carbon-language/carbon-lang/llvm/docs/LinkTimeOptimization.rst

 Multi-phase communication between ``libLTO`` and linker
 =======================================================

-The linker collects information about symbol defininitions and uses in various link objects which is more accurate than any information collected by other tools during typical build cycles.
+The linker collects information about symbol definitions and uses in various link objects which is more accurate than any information collected by other tools during typical build cycles.
 The linker collects this information by looking at the definitions and uses of symbols in native .o files and using